 The Ugandan Constitution has progressive provisions on the protection of migrant and refugee workers.
 For example it provides for equality before the law and protection from discrimination based on based on sex, race, colour, ethnic origin, tribe, birth, creed or religion, social or economic standing, political opinion or disability, right of every person to work under satisfactory, safe and healthy condition including the right to practice his or her profession and to carry on any lawful occupation, trade or business and right of every worker to form and join a trade union of his or her own choice for purposes of collective bargaining and representation.
 Migrant and refugee workers are not excluded from these constitutional provisions.

 However, this right to work has been shrinked and structurally denied by some other laws that are supposed to enable the actualization of this right and facilitate the promotion of sustainable livelihoods for migrant and refugee workers especially within the informal economy.
 For instance, the Employment Act, 2006 contains no substantive provisions protections towards migrant and refugee workers.
-The Act’s mention of migrant workers is limited to their definition and empowerment of the Minister to make regulations that limit migrant workers from undertaking certain categories of jobs in Uganda including a requirement of possession work permits before they are employed.
+The Act’s mention of migrant workers is limited to their definition and empowerment of the Minister to make regulations that limit migrant workers from undertaking certain categories of jobs in Uganda including a requirement of possession of work permits before they are employed.
 The provision of limiting certain categories of jobs for migrant workers is rather discriminative and has made them more vulnerable to abuse by Employers and Local authorities for those that are self- employed or own account workers.
 Moreover the procedure for getting this work permit remains unclear, very long or hard to follow.
 This gets worse for refugees working with in the informal economy with no supportive legal and policy framework even for Ugandan citizens

 Proposed interventions